ConorDavison/my_national_trust_app/README.md

   > All links have been tested and confirmed as working.

 ## Owner Stories Testing
-- Publicity for the attractions and experiances that Lanzarote has to offer.
+- * Publicity for the attractions and sites that the National Trust has to offer in Northern Ireland.
-  > The site is a hub that can be used for potential visitors, the site allows users to see photos of attractions.
+  > The app is a hub that can be used for potential visitors of Northern Ireland looking to visit a national trust site,
+  > the sites can be located and named from clicking on markers of the google map.
+There is information on every specific site.

 - Bigger audience so as many people as possible are aware of what you can do when visiting.
-  > Site has an SEO of 91.
+  > Site has an SEO of 93.

-- To be able to answer and reply to queires users may have.
-  > Site has a fully functional contact form with EmailJS ensuring ane queries can be responded to.

 - Use interactive methods such as Google Maps so users can ascertain the location of points of interest.
-  > Google Maps API succeefully implemented onto site.
+  > Google Maps API succeefully implemented onto site with clickable markers, the weather widget also allows for users to gauge the weather for thier visit

-## New User Stories Testing
+## Registered User Goals Testing

-- As a new user, I want it to be immdiately obvious what the website is about and what it can offer me.
-  > Paragraph that shows immdiatatly onload allows the user to discover what the site is about.
-Clear labels indicate what resources and each page will include.

-- As a new user, I want to know where the best places to eat are on the Island.
+- As a user, log into my account to gain access to the full functionality of the app.
-    > First page allows the user to flick through images of popular restaurants on the island.
-With a map directly underneath showing locations clearly with markers.

-- As a new user, I want to have visual aids so I can see what is being described and be more informed.
-  >  Each page has carousel showing multiple images with captions.
+  > Once logged in all site functions and available to the user.

-- As a new user, I want to be able to access any social media accounts the tourism site has to find additional information.
+- As a user, I want to be able to the upcoming visits I have planned.
-  > In footer there are testing working links to relavent social media channels, should the accounts exist.

-- As a new user I would like to find a contact form so I can get in touch for any queries.
-  > Contactg form is fully functional for any queries.
+    > All planned visits are available to view via the profile page - the visits that can be edited are the visits created by the user.

-- As a new user, I want a clear navigation menu, so I can operate the site easily.
+-  As a user, I want to readily see the date I have chosen to visit the selcted site.
-  Menu is fully responsive across all devices.

-## Returning User Stories Testing
-* As a returning user, I would like to look for further content and information to heighten my time on the Island.
-  >The site has a contact form that cna be used to enquire about further content on the webiste
+  > Each instance of a visit clearly shows the selected arrival date.

-* As a returning user, I want to be able to see the location of other attractions and points of interest.
+- As a user I want to be able to Update, Edit and Delete any upcoming visits I have planned.
-  > This can be achieved using Google Map API.

-* As a returning user, I want to find out more detailed information on specific locations, attractions and restaurants.
-  > The site encourages users for futher information to look on trip advisor webiste and offers a link to the site on the index.html.
+  > Users can edit, delete, create or update any visit they have planned.

 # Deployment
-* To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+* This project was deployed to Heroku.
+I used Gitpod as a development environment where all changes and updates have been committed to git version control system.
+I used push command in Gitpod to save changes into GitHub.
+I connected my GitHub account to Heroku and set up Automatic deployment in Heroku under Deploy section.